Choosing a trainer.

 - George Triffon

-- Feb 13
+- Feb 13, 2025

 - 2 min read

-Once you find a trainer, I recommend scheduling a consultation so you can meet with them before investing in an expensive training package.
+Once you find a trainer, I recommend scheduling a consultation to meet with them before investing in an expensive training package.
 Look for a trainer who inspires confidence, preferably a kind, friendly person with whom you enjoy spending time.
 A good trainer should know how to train dogs, but must also be a good teacher.
 Their job is to enable you to achieve and maintain sustainable results.
 A new student learning to play the cello does not need Yo-Yo Ma as their instructor; they need a competent cellist who can teach.

 Similarly, you must be comfortable with the recommended training techniques and exercises.
 Trainers give advice, not orders.
 Consider the information they share through the lens of your own experiences and sensibilities.
 If something doesn’t feel right, ask questions, and if you don’t like the answers, find another trainer.